crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/taxonomy/scores.md

 | Total | Aggregation of 4 component calculated on threats reported by the community and described below. |

- - `ip_range_score`: Score of malevolence associated with an IP range, ranging from *0* (No IP reported) to *5* (massively reported).
+The `ip_range_score` is the score of malevolence associated with an IP range, ranging from *0* (No IP reported) to *5* (massively reported).
 It is calculated based on the number of IPs belonging to this range that were reported by the community as malicious

- - `behaviors`: One or more attack categories and behaviors associated with the IP.
-The category names and the associated labels should be self-explanatory.
-For example, `sip:bruteforce` would refer to an IP performing brute force attacks on the SIP protocol, while `http:exploit` would refer to an IP attempting to exploit known vulnerabilities on HTTP services.
-[An exhaustive list](#list-of-common-behaviors) is availabe bellow.